Video has never been more popular.

 This is another signpost for Google.

 Thumbnail impressions count towards YouTube’s algorithm, so don’t skimp on quality.

-If you think the thumbnail screenshot could do with more oomph or needs the addition of your keyword, take your screenshot into a program like Canva to brighten up the screenshot or add the keyword within a title.
+If you think the thumbnail screenshot could do with more oomph or needs the addition of your keyword, take your screenshot into a program like Canva to pretty it up or add the keyword within a title.

-3. Make your videos more searchable with closed captioning
+3. Videos are more searchable with closed captions

 If your keyword or keyword phrase is in the video narration, closed captions will give you another keyword boost.